o19s/elasticsearch-learning-to-rank/docs/building-features.rst

 Feature Names are Unique
 ========================

 Because some model training libraries refer to features by name, Elasticsearch LTR enforces unique names for each features.
 In the example above, we could not add a new `user_rating` feature without creating an error.
-We recommend considering versioning features by name.

 ==========================
 Feature Sets are Lists
 ==========================

 You'll notice we *appended* to the feature set.
 Feature sets perhaps ought to be really called "lists."
 Each feature has an ordinal (it's place in the list) in addition to a name.
 Some LTR training applications, such as Ranklib, refer to a feature by ordinal (the "1st" feature, the "2nd" feature).
 Others more conveniently refer to the name.
 So you may need both/either.
 You'll see that when features are logged, they give you a list of features back to preserve the ordinal.

+Next-up, we'll talk about some unique features the Elasticsearch LTR plugin allows with a few extra custom queries in :doc:`feature-engineering`.